< Go to Camping Pads & Mattresses

 Cons: PVC construction, no insulation, “bouncy castle” comfort.

-Bottom line: The lowest scorer in our review, not a product we would recommend.
+Bottom line: The second-lowest scorer in our review, not a product we would recommend.

-The ALPS Mountaineering Rechargeable Air Bed is one of three air beds tested for this review and is unfortunately the lowest scoring car camping mattress that we reviewed when combining all of the metrics.
+The ALPS Mountaineering Rechargeable Air Bed is one of three air beds tested for this review and is, unfortunately, the second-lowest scoring car camping mattress that we reviewed when combining all of the metrics.
 While it features eight inches of inflated mattress underneath you, without foam cushioning on the inside, it simply isn't as comfortable as its competitors.
 This mattress is made of flexible PVC, an exceedingly durable material that unfortunately has been linked to increased health risks in humans and been labeled as one of the most environmentally harmful materials to both produce and dispose of.
-While we did think that the rechargeable air pump worked very well, as the lowest scorer in our tests, this is not a product we would recommend to a friend.
+While we did think that the rechargeable air pump worked very well, this is not a product we would recommend to a friend.

 RELATED REVIEW: Best Camping Mattresses and Pads of 2017